lrshine/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This project collects, works with and clean a data set.
+This project collects, works with and clean a data set related to wearable computing.
+The data used in this project is linked to from the course website and represents data collected from accelerometers from the Samsung Galaxy S smartphone.

 Run_analysis.R performs the following tasks:

 1. Merges the training and the test sets to create one data set.
 2. Extracts measurements on the mean and standard deviation for each measurement.